- Interim Head, Division of Orthopaedic Surgery

-Dr. Howard is a paediatric orthopaedic surgeon who has a large and diverse clinical practice.
-His clinical interests include complex orthopaedic trauma and surgery for spinal and lower extremity deformities.
-In addition to his surgical training, he holds a Masters of Science in Epidemiology (1998) from the University of Ottawa.
+Dr. Howard is a paediatric orthopaedic surgeon specializing in rare conditions and injuries.
+In addition to his surgical training, he holds a master of science in Epidemiology (1998) from the University of Ottawa.

-Dr Howard’s research focuses on prevention of road traffic injuries to children, which are overwhelmingly the leading cause of death for children in developed countries.
-Dr. Howard studies the biomechanics and epidemiology of child motor vehicle occupant injuries.
-This work is done in close cooperation with the Road Safety branch of Transport Canada and is unique in Canada.
-He is a member of the Auto21 Network of centres of excellence, leading a project on computer simulation of children’s crash injuries.
+Dr. Howard is an orthopaedic clinician-scientist, whose research focuses on prevention of road traffic injuries to children, which are overwhelmingly the leading cause of death for children in developed countries.
+Dr. Howard studies the biomechanics and epidemiology of child motor vehicle occupant, pedestrian and cyclist injuries.
+This work is done in through funded Canada-wide networks with CIHR and/or Industry Canada’s continuous funding for the past 18 years.

-Dr. Howard also studies the epidemiology of other major categories of unintentional childhood injury, including pedestrian and cyclist injuries, falls, and sports injuries.
-He has worked with the Toronto District School board to study the relationship between playground equipment and injury risk, and is carrying out a randomized trial in this area.
-Dr Howard also does research on the prevention and treatment of unintentional injury to children in low income countries, and is an active member of the Office of International Surgery of the University of Toronto , and of the Canadian Network for International Surgery.
+Dr. Howard also studies the epidemiology of other childhood injury including falls and sports injuries.
+He has worked with the Toronto District School board to study the relationship between playground equipment and injury risk.
+Dr. Howard also researches the prevention and treatment of unintentional injury to children in low income countries, is the Director of the Office of International Surgery at the University of Toronto, and an active member of the Canadian Network for International Surgery.